Laparoscopy - An Introduction

 (1) Patient’s abdomen or whichever area through which the surgery is performed is cut for only a small hole, usually 0.5 to 1.5 cm and not more than that.

-(2) A small cut essentially translates to very negligible blood loss.
+(2) A small cut essentially means negligible blood loss.

-(4) The days of hospitalization is very less.
-Usually the patient is hospitalized for a day or two on observation.
+(4) The hospitalization is very less, usually a day or two on observation.

-(5) There is less scar, less pain and less infection as a result.
+(5) Less scar, less pain and less infection.

 Advantages of Laparoscopic Procedures for Surgeons